catalogfi/garden.js/docs/docs/home/Welcome.md

 We offer a fully integrated suite of APIs that help you quickly build, launch, and scale your financial products across multiple EVM-compatible chains and Bitcoin.

-Garden is currently live on the following [Mainnet and Testnet Chains](https://google.com).

 ## New to garden?

 We recommend starting off with an [Introduction to garden](./introduction/IntroductionToGarden.md).